MalekMFS/CSPE40824/README.md

 # CSPE40824.hw1
-M/M/1/K Simulation and Analysis Modeler for Computer System Performance Evaluation course assignment.
+M/M/1/K Queue Simulation and Analysis Modeler for Computer System Performance Evaluation course assignment.
 Which returns Blocked jobs and Overdue (timeout) jobs Probability to be imported into a Spreadsheet.

 ## How to run